JakBul/Book_Manager/README.md

 This is a part of the website which is accessible only for administrator.
 As mentioned above, I had to make sure that administrator could manipulate with categories and this is the page that is connected to database.
 The administrator can see the current categories, edit them, delete them or add a new one.
 Any changes are visible on the 'Home Page'.

+As part of the deffensive programming, this page can be open only when the user is administrator, otherwise the user gets an error.

 ![screenshot](documentation/manage_categories_page.png)

 * **Add Category Page**

 On this page, the administrator can add new category to the database.

+As part of the deffensive programming, this page can be open only when the user is administrator, otherwise the user gets an error.

 ![screenshot](documentation/add_category_page.png)

 * **Edit Category Page**

 On this page, the administrator can edit the current category, which will be updated in the database after submit.
 If the administrator would like to discard all of the changes, there is a button 'Cancel' which won't submit any changes.

+As part of the deffensive programming, this page can be open only when the user is administrator, otherwise the user gets an error.
+The same counts for deleting the category.

 ![screenshot](documentation/edit_category_page.png)